Learning tailored to challenge each child at their level of ability

 Learning tailored to challenge each child at his/her ability level.
 Though our teachers frequently have “group meetings” the curriculum is designed to constantly challenge each child at their own level.
 This means that a child who is in 2nd grade and who is advanced in math would be invited to join older students working on 3rd grade math work.
 Or, if a 3rd grade student is struggling with reading, they can work to the best of their ability, in the same classroom, on 2nd grade reading.
 The teacher is skilled at challenging the children at their level and pace – all within the same classroom.

 Individualized attention with low student-teacher ratios.
-The classroom offers a smaller environment where the classroom would be capped at 18 children.
+The classroom offers a smaller environment where the classroom would be capped at 10 children during Covid-19.
 We always have at least 1 teacher per 10 students.

 Family and child-friendly schedules and limited homework.
 Our classroom offers approximately 5 hours of instruction daily.
 Lessons and practice happen at school, so homework would be limited without sacrificing academic progress.